rafahg/GradTechTest/README.md

 Use the test runner `jest` to run the `gradTest.test.js`

-I have included my approach to the challenge in this separeted Readme file.
+I have included my approach to the challenge in this separated Readme file.

  [Challenge Approach](https://github.com/rafahg/GradTechTest/blob/master/APPROACH.md)